 - Full, detailed specification of the therapeutic area of interest.
-This may include the specific disease, the conditions of treatment (e.g. inpatient care), target population, sequence of therapy (first, second-line therapy, etc.), and the information on whether it is a mono-therapy or combination therapy. - Positioning of existing therapies on the basis of their benefits and costs. - Plotting of the interventions on a coordinate system with the benefit on the vertical (y-) axis and the costs on the horizontal (x-) axis.25 In this context, in accordance with good scientific practice, one should ensure constant scaling (at least per outcome) of the axes.
+This may include the specific disease, the conditions of treatment (e.g. inpatient care), target population, sequence of therapy (first, second-line therapy, etc.), and the information on whether it is a mono-therapy or combination therapy. - Positioning of existing therapies on the basis of their benefits and costs. - Plotting of the interventions on a coordinate system with the benefit on the vertical (y-) axis and the costs on the horizontal (x-) axis.30 In this context, in accordance with good scientific practice, one should ensure constant scaling (at least per outcome) of the axes. - Drawing of the efficiency frontier.